firogh/notes/cs/cs.md

 * [Standard streams](https://en.wikipedia.org/wiki/Standard_streams)
 interface is stdio library or the kernel version.
 * codata
 #Buffer
 a data buffer (or just buffer) is a region of a physical memory storage used to temporarily store data while it is being moved from one place to another.
 * Page cache, Buffer head
 * Pipe

-#Cache
-a cache is a component that stores data so future requests for that data can be served faster; the data stored in a cache might be the results of an earlier computation, or the duplicates of data stored elsewhere.
-##CPU cache
-A CPU cache is a cache used by the central processing unit (CPU) of a computer to reduce the average time to access data from the main memory.
-### Associativity - CPU Cache algorithms
-* Two-way set associative cache

-### Cache coherence
-Cache coherence is the consistency of shared resource data that ends up stored in multiple local caches.
-Cache conerence is mantained by mostly archtecure like cpu
-* MSI

-###Cache type
-* Instructin cache
-* Data cache
-* TLB - Translation lookaside buffer
-##GPU cache
-##Disk cache
-##Web cache

 # Data struct aligment
 [The Lost Art of C Structure Packing](http://www.catb.org/esr/structure-packing/) [Typical alignment of C structs on x86](http://en.wikipedia.org/wiki/Data_structure_alignment#Typical_alignment_of_C_structs_on_x86)